 Ms. Mervyn died in 2010, at the age of 75 years, and the property has been vacant since 2012.
 The surrounding farm land has been rented to local farmers.
 The barn was still standing as of 2015 but is in need of repairs.

-Historic Sites of Manitoba: Armstrong Farm (RM of Rossburn)
+Historic Sites of Manitoba: Armstrong Farm (Municipality of Rossburn)

 We thank Bernadine and Brian Brown for providing information used here.